failmap/failmap/docs/source/topics/development/docker.md

 Installation instructions for docker are here: https://docs.docker.com/install/

 ## Available commands:
-Several commands exist to either run failmap as well to update the docker container.
+Several commands exist to either run Web Security Map as well to update the docker container.

 ### docker-build
 Creates a docker container with a host of dependencies baked in.
 Works especially well for running dnssec scans.

-### docker-failmap
+### docker-websecmap
-Run the failmap command in a container.
+Run the Web Security Map command in a container.
 Does not have access to a database.

-### docker-failmap-with-db
+### docker-websecmap-with-db
 Uses the development database (db.sqlite3).
 It will allow you to run complete scans in a steady environment.